DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ### Standards applied

-The ONE Record business ontology version as of APR 13, 2022 was used [Working draft Ontology of 2022APR13](https://github.com/IATA-Cargo/ONE-Record/blob/bbe86e364b04d6a6279f0ab6e9ee47e1905ec9c4/working_draft/ontology/IATA-1R-DM-Ontology.ttl).
+UPDATE REQUIRED!!
+The ONE Record business ontology version as of APR 13, 2022 was used [Working draft Ontology of 2022APR13](https://github.com/IATA-Cargo/ONE-Record/tree/api_2.0.0-dev/working_draft/API).

-The ONE Record API and security specification draft witout a version as of APR 13, 2022 was used (no link available yet).
+The ONE Record API and security specification draft of version 2.0 as of MAY 2nd, 2023 was used: [API and Security specification v2.0 Release Candidate](https://github.com/IATA-Cargo/ONE-Record/tree/api_2.0.0-dev/working_draft/API).

 ### ONE Record Server Implementation used